THEIR BIOGRAPHY IS NOW AVAILABLE, as an eBook for the Kindle, Nook, and other tablets.

 Video ©1986, Charles LeBuff

 On March 26, 2011, former employees of Bill and Lester Piper (between 1940 and 1990) attended a party to celebrate Bill and Lester Piper's lives and the positive influences these two men had on their lives.
-On December 13, 2012 several of us made a visit to Lester Piper's gravesite.
+Each December 13 several of us continue to make a visit to Lester Piper's gravesite to celebrate his birthday.

 Pictured, left to right, front (kneeling); Don Trew, Laban LeBuff, Dennis Morgan, Jim Vanas, and George Weymouth.